rainaa0277/Heart-Disease-Prediction-using-Decision-Trees/README.md

 In this study, we experiment with the heart disease dataset to explore the machine learning algorithms and build an optimum model to predict the disease.

-We have used Random Forest Algorithm for our predictions.
+We have used Decision Tree Algorithm for our predictions.